 Short-term disability vs. long-term disability

-Both of these types of disability benefits can provide financial stability in the event of an unexpected medical event, allowing you to focus on your recovery without having to worry about the financial implications.
+Both of these types of disability benefits can provide critical financial assistance in the event of an unexpected medical event, allowing you to focus on taking care of yourself.

 What does short-term disability insurance cover?